 In an EX Program survey on vaping in the workplace, 62% of all respondents reported that vaping in the workplace bothers them, and about the same proportion believe that vaping decreases productivity.

 The survey also found about 80% of employees said vape- and smoke-free workplaces are important to them.
-This means vaping could have a much bigger effect on morale than employers might think.
+This means vaping could have a much bigger effect on morale than employers may recognize.

 How the EX Program can help

-The EX Program provides e-cigarette users with tailored support to quit through a personalized quit plan for e-cigarettes, content, community support with peers, live chat with EX Coaches, and text messages.
+The EX Program has up-to-date content about the pros/cons of using e-cigarettes based on the latest scientific evidence.
+For those looking to quit vaping, EX Program provides tailored support to quit through a personalized quit plan for e-cigarettes, community support with peers, live chat support for quitting with EX Coaches, and a customized text message program.

 Plus, we offer a robust suite of tools and support to parents of kids who vape to help the entire family reap the benefits of living tobacco-free.